-In order to identify, monitor, Capital management is a critical function that supports NSCC and manage these risks,other DTCC considers NSCC's strongsubsidiaries.
-To serve our clients and the financial markets, DTCC, the parent company of NSCC, holds capital position a strategic priority and actively manages NSCC's to meet the following critical objectives:
+Capital management is a critical function that supports NSCC and other DTCC subsidiaries.
+To serve our clients and the financial markets, DTCC, the parent company of NSCC, holds capital to meet the following critical objectives:

-- Loss absorption from general business risks capital adequacyacts as a financial cushion and allows institutions to support its critical rolecontinue operating during periods when operating losses or other adverse financial results are experienced; it can also reduce the possibility that losses may need to be allocated to members or imposed on investors of DTCC's securities. - Market confidence capital provides a measure of assurance to the public and other market participants that an institution will continue to provide financial services even when losses have been incurred, thereby helping to maintain confidence in the financial markets.
-DTCC has implemented a capital management strategy focusing on the following key objectives:system. - Provide financial resources that are sufficient to support NSCC's business, in terms of both currentOperations and forecasted needs; - Maintain adequategrowth capital at NSCC to be resilientsupports business operations and to protect against risks that may arise under adverse scenarios; strategic growth. - Satisfy regulatory capital requirements based on relevant global risk management standards for financial market utilities in markets in which NSCC operates; - Support a strong credit rating for NSCC; and
+- Loss absorption from general business risks capital acts as a financial cushion and allows institutions to continue operating during periods when operating losses or other adverse financial results are experienced; it can also reduce the possibility that losses may need to be allocated to members or imposed on investors of DTCC's securities. - Market confidence capital provides a measure of assurance to the public and other market participants that an institution will continue to provide financial services even when losses have been incurred, thereby helping to maintain confidence in the financial system. - Operations and growth capital supports business operations and strategic growth.

-Maintain Management seeks to maintain enough capital for NSCC to achieve its operating and strategic objectives by monitoring the impact of financial performance on equity, managing leverage so that NSCC has a robust balance sheet and maintaining strong credit ratings.
+Management seeks to maintain enough capital for NSCC to achieve its operating and strategic objectives by monitoring the impact of financial performance on equity, managing leverage so that NSCC has a robust balance sheet and maintaining strong credit ratings.